mohamedadel7777/ITI-Final-Project/README.md

 ## Setup

-follow the following steps to run the project:
+follow the following steps to run the project on local:

 <ul>
   <li>Install Node.js from [Node.js](https://nodejs.org/en) </li>